This article contains information about SQL Server indexes and performance effetc of indexes.

 Indexes work on B-tree structure.

-What is B-tree structure?
+What is B-tree Index in SQL Server?

 B tree structure consists of 3 layers.
 You can see the detail in the picture below.